gdaneek/ds18b20/README.md

 -> create an object of the ds18b20 class

--> use the begin() method with a parameter indicating the pin on which the sensor is located
+-> use the constructor with a parameter indicating the pin on which the sensor is located

 -> use the getTemperature() method to get the temperature as a floating point number